polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 ## Off-Chain Storage

 As its name indicated, the storage is not stored on-chain.
-It can be accessed (both read and write) by on-chain logic and off-chain worker threads.
+It can be accessed by off-chain worker threads (both read and write access) and on-chain logic (write only, refer to off-chain indexing below).
 This storage is not populated among the blockchain network and does not need to have consensus computation over.

 As an off-chain worker thread is being spawned off during each block import, there could be more than one off-chain worker thread running at any given time.
 So, similar to any multi-threaded